-- Cytoscape provides three kinds of graphics (selectable via tabs on the Graphics dialog): - Images: You can select one of the provided images or add your own (click the Add Images button to add more images). - Charts: The following chart types are available: Bar, Box, Heat Map, ✓ Line, Pie, O Ring.

-- Gradients: You can also set Linear and Radial gradients to nodes.
+- Cytoscape provides three kinds of graphics (selectable via tabs on the Graphics dialog): - Images: You can select one of the provided images or add your own (click the Open Image Manager... button to add more images to the list). - Charts: The following chart types are available: Bar, Box, Heat Map, ✓ Line, Pie, O Ring. - Gradients: You can also set Linear and Radial gradients to nodes.